Zadigo/nuxt-authentication/README.md

 `refreshEndpoint`

-The API endpoint to be used to refresh the access token (default: `'/api/token/refresh'`).
+The API endpoint to be used to refresh the access token (default: `/api/token/refresh`).

-'/api/token/refresh'

 `accessEndpoint`

-The API endpoint to be used to obtain a new access token (default: `'/api/token/access'`).
+The API endpoint to be used to obtain a new access token (default: `/api/token/access`).

 `login`:

-The API endpoint to be used to log in (default: `'/login'`).
+The API endpoint to be used to log in (default: `/login`).

 `loginRedirectPath`

-The path to redirect the user to after a successful login (default: `'/'`).
+The path to redirect the user to after a successful login (default: `/`).

 `strategy`

-The refresh strategy to be used when the access token expires (default: `'renew'`).
+The refresh strategy to be used when the access token expires (default: `renew`).

 Possible values:

-- `'renew'`: Attempt to refresh the access token using the refresh token.
+- `renew`: Attempt to refresh the access token using the refresh token.
-- `'fail'`: Do not attempt to refresh the access token and consider the user as logged out.
+- `fail`: Do not attempt to refresh the access token and consider the user as logged out.
-- `'redirect'`: Redirect the user to the login page.
+- `redirect`: Redirect the user to the login page.

 `bearerTokenType`

-The type of the bearer token to be used in the `Authorization` header (default: `'Token'`).
+The type of the bearer token to be used in the `Authorization` header (default: `Token`).

 `accessTokenName`